adhulappanavar/cloc-py/README.md

 ## Overview

-cloc-py is a Python port of the original Perl-based cloc tool.
+cloc-py is a Python port of the original Perl-based cloc tool by Al Danial.
 It counts blank lines, comment lines, and physical lines of source code in many programming languages.

+## Acknowledgments

+This project is based on the original [cloc](https://github.com/AlDanial/cloc) tool by **Al Danial** <al.danial@gmail.com>.

+- **Original cloc**: Copyright (C) 2006-2025, Al Danial
+- **cloc-py**: Copyright (C) 2024, Anidhula

+The original cloc tool has been hosted on GitHub since September 2015 and was previously hosted at http://cloc.sourceforge.net/ since August 2006.
+It has over 21.5k stars and 1.1k forks, making it one of the most popular code counting tools.

 ## Features